Predicting Dynamics from Flows of the Eigenstate Thermalization Hypothesis: Introduction

 The form factors $A^{(n)}(E)$ and \(f_A^{(n)}(E,\omega)\) are linearly related to the given form factors in Eq.~\eqref{Eq:ETHOffDiag}.
 We keep going, performing another $n$ iterations, and positing the ETH again.
 This entire procedure, called the \emph{statistical Jacobi approximation}~(SJA)~\cite{Long2022phenomenology,Long2023Beyond}, produces an integrodifferential flow equation for the form factors [Eq.~\eqref{Eq:resultshort}] \emph{in the thermodynamic limit}.
 The post-quench dynamics can then be predicted from the statistical distribution of Jacobi rotations and the form factors at $n=0$~[Fig.~\ref{fig:sketchProcedure}].

-We focus on operators $A$ that commute with the initial Hamiltonian $H_0$, such as \(H_0^2\) and higher moments, or other conserved quantities of the initial Hamiltonian.
-Restricting to such operators simplifies the SJA, as it reduces relevant correlations between the pseudo-random numbers $R_{ij}^{(n)}$ in Eq.~\eqref{Eq:Spectralfunctions}.
 We derive flow equations for form factors that predict autocorrelators \(\braket{A(t)A(0)}_{H}\) in the thermal ensemble of the perturbed Hamiltonian $H$, and quench dynamics \(\braket{A(t)}_H\) upon quenching from $H_0$ to $H$.
 As we cannot solve the flow equations exactly, we solve them iteratively, and produce solutions with controlled errors for small deviations between $H$ and $H_0$.
 The predicted dynamics of $A$ quantitatively agrees with exact numerics in random matrix models and in one-dimensional spin chains.

-The flow equations depend on a single statistical input from the Jacobi algorithm, which is the number density of rotations between energies $E$ and $E'$ coarse grained over several rotations.
+The flow equations depend on a single statistical input from the Jacobi algorithm, which is a joint number density of: the decimated matrix element \(w\); the eigenstate energies \(E, E’\) connected by this element; and the matrix element of \(A\) between those eigenstates.
 We obtain this number density from small-sized numerics.
 In well-thermalizing systems with short correlation lengths, this distribution remains stable as the system size increases.
 Intuitively, this is because the Jacobi algorithm rotates states most strongly coupled by the perturbation $H-H_0 \eqqcolon JV$ first.
 These rotations have the largest ability to rearrange the spectrum of $A$, and thus the largest impact on dynamical responses.